getsentry/examples/python/celery/README.md

 ## About This Demo

-This demo provides a basic example of [integrating Sentry with the Celery Application](https://docs.sentry.io/clients/python/integrations/celery/).
-To play with this demo, you'll need to create a Sentry account, and [update the Worker configuration with your DSN](#configuring-sentry).
+This demo provides a basic example of instrumenting [Celery Tasks with Sentry](https://docs.sentry.io/clients/python/integrations/celery/).
+To play with this demo, you'll need to create a Sentry account, and [update the Worker configuration](#configuring-sentry) with your DSN.

-The code for this demo is divided into two components:
+The code for this demo is divided into two components, each of which runs in a separate process:

 * A minimal Flask-based web app that responds to HTTP requests
 * A Celery Worker loaded with two Tasks: one that always works and one that always errors

-Each of these components runs in a separate process.
-They are configured to communicate using RabbitMQ running on `localhost` on port 5672.
+In addition to these processes, RabbitMQ must be running on `localhost` using port 5672.

-The web app does **not** load the Sentry client library (Raven); the Celery Worker **does** load Raven so it can report errors to Sentry.
-This is intentional and done as a reminder that each process in your larger app can be configured to report independently to separate Sentry DSNs or not at all.
+The web app does **not** load the Sentry client library (Raven); the Celery Worker does so it can report errors to Sentry.
+This is intentional and done as a reminder that each process in a larger app can be configured to report independently to separate Sentry DSNs or not at all.

-*Note:* This demo uses Celery 3.1 which is not the latest version, based on the assumption that existing applications might not have upgraded yet.
+> Note: This demo uses Celery 3.1 which is not the latest version, based on the assumption that existing applications might not have upgraded yet.
 The procedure for integrating Raven/Sentry with Celery 4.0+ should be very similar.

 ## Running The Demo